bhartiy/learnsellacious/pages/24.user-profiles/01.introduction/docs.md

 ![](up1.png)

 7. New User Profile is created.
-**NOTE:** Selecting category of respective User Profile is Very importanat othervise it will be saved in default client category.
+**NOTE :** Selecting category of respective User Profile is Very importanat othervise it will be saved in default client category.
 Also unbock button should be enabled.